Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: PN Corrections to External Fields: Generalities

 The renormalized mass $M$ is defined as the dressed 0-point function on the worldline,

-Physically, this renormalized mass $M$ can be viewed as the BH asymptotic ADM mass measured at the spatial infinity.
+Physically, this renormalized mass $M$ can be viewed as the BH asymptotic Arnowitt-Deser-Misner (ADM) mass measured at the spatial infinity.
 Importantly, all loop corrections above lead to power-law divergences, and hence the presence of these diagrams does not change our power counting.
 These divergences can be absorbed into local counterterms.
 Thus, for all practical applications we can just first perform all calculations with the point particle bare mass $m$ and then replace it with the physical renormalized mass $M$.

 The second problematic aspect is the field strength renormalization of $h$.
-For example, if we assume a cutoff regularization, the following diagram would be linearly divergent,
+For example, if we assume a cutoff regularization, the following diagram would be linearly divergent:

 In principle, the divergent part can be absorbed into the renormalized field strength $h$.
-We need to keep the physical finite part though as it produces a non-vanishing contribution to the amplitude.
+We need to keep the physical finite part though as it produces a nonvanishing contribution to the amplitude.

 An alternative option is to work in dimensional regularization, where all power-law divergences are automatically set to zero.
 This means, in particular, that there would be no difference between $M$ and $m$.
 This is the approach that we will employ in what follows.